-7.2.2 Worst-case graphs for rLFA{NP}
+7.2.2 Worst-case graphs for $rLFA{NP}$

-Next, we turn to discuss which networks are the most inconvenient for rLFA ${NP}$.
-Note that there are certain graphs for which studying μ{NP} does not make sense, as it happens to be undefined.
-Such is the case, for instance, of complete graphs with unit link costs: here, every node-pair is adjacent and hence rLFA ${NP}$ is not defined due to the last-hop problem.
-In our analysis, therefore, we only considered graphs in which at least one non-adjacent node pair exists (i.e., noncomplete graphs).
-Even in these graphs the question is only interesting when single node failures, at least theoretically, can be repaired, so we shall focus only on 2-node-connected graphs.
+Next, we turn to discuss which networks are the most inconvenient for rLFA{NP}.
+Note that there are certain graphs for which studying $\mu{\rm NP}$ does not make sense, as it happens to be undefined.
+Such is the case, for instance, of complete graphs with unit link costs: here, every node-pair is adjacent and hence rLFA{NP} is not defined due to the last-hop problem.
+In our analysis, therefore, we only considered graphs in which at least on non-adjacent node pair exists (i.e., non-complete graphs).
+Even in these graphs the question is only interesting when single node failures, at least theoretically, can be repaired, so we shall focus only on 2-nodeconnected graphs.